01 of 07

 02 of 07

-PROBLEM: No Hot Water is Produced
+The Problem: No Hot Water Is Produced

 - Faulty gas pilot